List of Deltora Quest characters: Otto

 An inner circle Masked One who is killed by the Masked One, probably in mistake for Barda.
 Otto wears a mask shaped like the face of a Wild Pig, which like all the inner circle's masks is bonded into his skin by the contraction of the boiled roots from which it is made.

 Fern

 Laughing Jack's servant.
-She is a "bareface hanger-on" of the Masked Ones.
+She was once in the Shadowlands, where she was branded with the Shadow Lord's mark, and she and her husband joined the Masked Ones after being brought back to Deltora.
+She is a "bareface hanger-on" of the Masked Ones, who sometimes wears a cat mask.
 She is then killed by the Masked One, presumably in mistake for Jasmine.

+Plug

+A female member of the inner circle Masked Ones who wears a frog mask and looks after the orphans.

+Quill

+A male member of the inner circle Masked ones who wears the mask of an eagle.

+Neelie

+An orphan taken in by the Masked Ones who wears a shapeless furry mask.
+She was to receive her mask of adulthood, which she had requested to be a waterbird.

+Lin

+An orphan taken in by the Masked Ones who wears a shapeless furry mask, and was a friend of Neelie.

 Mariette

 Mariette lived in the village of Shadowgate with her parents and older sister, Kirsten.
 When the travelling Masked Ones came to Shadowgate to perform for the villagers, Mariette fell in love with their singer, Bede, who in turn also fell in love with her.
 This enraged Kirsten and she captured them both and imprisoned Mariette in her locket.
 The Masked Ones believed that Mariette had convinced Bede to run away together and hated Mariette and labelled her a "despicable bareface".
 Kirsten was killed and the Sister of the North destroyed and both Mariette and Bede were freed.